 Nestled in the high desert of the southeastern part of Oregon, Easterday Hot Springs is known as McDermitt Hot Springs.
 Also, this site is called Lucky Seven Hot Springs by local residents, after Lucky Seven Ranch, located nearby.

-Easterday Hot Springs is not widely known and certainly not frequent.
+Easterday Hot Springs is not widely known and certainly least-visited.
 On the Google Map, the hot springs look like a creek, winding over 2 miles south through the sagebrush desert and ranches.
-Basically, these unique thermal waters consist of the numerous steamy sources emerging at 125°F from numerous spots near the Hot Spring Hills.
-One of the largest outflow (264 gallons per minute) rushes into a ditch, forms a brook which runs far until it disappears behind protruding vegetation.
+These unique thermal waters consist of the numerous steamy sources emerging at 125°F from numerous spots near the Hot Spring Hills.
+One of the largest outflow (264 gallons per minute) rushes into a ditch, forms a brook that runs far until it disappears behind protruding vegetation.
 Many other springs flow west downhill.

 The water cools quickly while flowing through the channel and becomes comfortable for soaking further out of the source.
 Explore the creek and find your place.
 Some spots are wide and shallow.
 There are previously built well-defined pools that can hold a few people.
 Also, some digging or constructing a dam may be helpful in building your own pool.

 Though Easterday Hot Springs are not very popular now, it was used for centuries.
-The remains of the hot springs resort that burned down a long time ago are a vivid reminder of another better time.
+The remains of the hot springs resort that burned down a long time ago are a vivid reminder of better time.
 The rusting ruins of the soaking tub and masonry are seen near the place where the hot springs come up.

 You can camp here but no services are available at the hot springs.
 Please clean up after yourself and leave no trace when visiting the site.